oktadev/okta-aspnetcore-mvc-example/README.md

 * `Okta:ClientId` - The client ID of the Okta application
 * `Okta:ClientSecret` - The client secret of the Okta application
-* `Okta:Issuer` - Replace `{yourOktaDomain}` with your Okta domain, found at the top-right the Dashboard page.
+* `Okta:Issuer` - Replace `{yourOktaDomain}` with your Okta domain, found at the top-right of the the Dashboard page

 Optionally, if you want to use the Okta SDK (and test `Account/Me`) make sure to update these values as well:

-* `Okta:APIToken` - Your API token obtained from Developer Dashboard
+* `Okta:APIToken` - Your API token obtained from the API section of the Developer Console
-* `Okta:OrgUrl` - Your Okta domain, i.e https://dev-123456.oktapreview.com
+* `Okta:OrgUrl` - Replace `{yourOktaDomain}` with your Okta domain, found at the top-right of the Dashboard page

 **Note:** The value of `{yourOktaDomain}` should be something like `dev-123456.oktapreview.com`.
 Make sure you don't include `-admin` in the value!